How to Plan a Trip to the Loire Valley!

 Chateau Amboise

-1. Rent a Car: The best way to see the Loire Valley is by renting a car: there’s simply too much to see, & lots of distance between sights.
-The only way I would not rent a car, is if you only plan to see 1-2 castles.
-Otherwise, rent a car in advance (the earlier you book, the better the rate will be…TRUST ME!!).
-Check prices here
+1. Rent a Car: The best way to see the Loire Valley is by renting a car: there’s simply too much to see, & quite a bit of distance between sights.
+The only way I wouldn’t rent a car, is if you only plan to see 1-2 castles.
+Otherwise, rent a car in advance: the earlier you book, the better the rate will be…TRUST ME.
+Check prices with my favorite company Discover Cars here.

 2. Decide How Many Days to Spend in the Loire Valley: Once you know this, you can decide how many chateaux you’d like to visit.
-Based on personal experience, I’d visit no more than TWO chateaux per day…otherwise it’s quite tiring, & you may get sick of seeing fancy castles.
+Based on personal experience, I’d visit no more than TWO chateaux per day.
+Otherwise it can get tiring, & you may get bored of seeing fancy castles…especially if traveling with children.

-3. Decide Which Castles are MUSTS ~ Then Book Accommodations Nearest Those: If Chenonceau & Amboise are your top two musts, then book somewhere close to them, such as the delightful Chateau de Pray.
-If Blois & Cheverny are at the top of your list, then try the beautifully restored Chateau de la Rozelle.
+3. Decide Which Castles are MUSTS ~ Then Book Accommodations Nearest Those: If Chenonceau & Amboise are your top two musts, then book a beautiful castle hotel close to them, such as the delightful Chateau de Pray.
+Or, if Blois & Cheverny are at the top of your list, then try the beautifully-restored & reasonably priced Chateau de la Rozelle ~ which makes a great base for the entire region.

-To help you decide which chateaux top your “must-see” list, I’ve included a photo & short description of the major Loire Valley chateaux below.
+To help you decide which chateaux top your “Must-See” list, I’ve included a photo & short description of the major chateaux below.

-How to Plan a Visit to the Loire Valley, Girl Who Travels the World 1) Chateau de Chambord: Entrance Fee = 11 Euro, Parking Fee = 6 Euro.
-Chambord is the LARGEST chateau in the entire Loire Valley, & one of the most heavily visited.
-Its most notable feature is Leonardo da Vinci’s famous “Double Helix” staircase, & the meticulously manicured, HUGE gardens.
-The inside of the castle leaves a lot to be desired though ~ many rooms are unfurnished, giving it an imposing & empty feel.
-Due to its lack of charm, Chambord is NOT my favorite chateau in the Loire Valley, but due to its illustrious history ~ it’s still worth a visit.
-Rating = 7 out of 10.
+How to Plan a Visit to the Loire Valley, Girl Who Travels the World 1) Chateau de Chambord: This is the LARGEST chateau in the entire Loire Valley, & its most-visited.
+One of its notable features is Leonardo Da Vinci’s famous “Double Helix” staircase, & the meticulously manicured, HUGE gardens.
+The inside of the castle leaves a lot to be desired though ~ as many rooms aren’t furnished, giving it an imposing, almost empty feel.
+Due to a lack of charm, Chambord is NOT my favorite chateau, but its illustrious history, gardens, staircase, & connection to Louis XVI make it well-worth a visit.
+Rating = 8 out of 10.

-How to Plan a Visit to the Loire Valley, Girl Who Travels the World 2) Chateau de Cheverny: Entrance Fee = 11.50 Euro.
-Cheverny is known for…..DOGS!!!
-As soon as you enter the grounds, turn left & you’ll see the “Kennels,” & hear literally hundreds of dogs!
-This was my favorite part of the castle, by far!
-But the interior is worth a look here ~ it’s much smaller than Chambord, & all rooms are furnished, making it much more interesting to tour.
-Cheverny is also known for its LEGO & 3D Tintin exhibits (i.e. good for kids).
-The back gardens are lovely, & if you walk back behind the castle, you’ll find a cute restaurant just past a beautiful, arched walkway, covered in greenery.
+How to Plan a Visit to the Loire Valley, Girl Who Travels the World 2) Chateau de Cheverny: Cheverny is known for…..DOGS!!!
+As soon as you enter the grounds, turn left & you’ll see the “Kennels,” & hear hundreds of dogs.
+This was my favorite part of the castle!
+But the interiors are worth a look too: this chateau is much smaller than Chambord, & all rooms are furnished, making it more interesting to tour.
+Cheverny is also known for its LEGO & 3D Tintin exhibits (good for kids).
+The back gardens are lovely, & if you walk behind the castle, you’ll find a cute restaurant just past a beautiful, arched walkway, covered in greenery.
 Rating = 8.

-3) Chateau de Blois:How to Plan a Visit to the Loire Valley in France, Girl Who Travels the World Entrance Fee = 12 Euro.
-Chateau de Blois is located right smack in the middle of downtown Blois, on top of a hill overlooking the Loire River.
-An imposing & very large building, the chateau features Gothic, Renaissance, Classical, AND Medieval architecture ~ so if you’re an architecture buff, it’s worth a visit.
+3) Chateau de Blois:How to Plan a Visit to the Loire Valley in France, Girl Who Travels the World Chateau de Blois is located right in the midst of downtown Blois, on top of a hill overlooking the Loire River.
+An imposing & large building, this chateau features Gothic, Renaissance, Classical, AND Medieval architecture ~ so if you’re an architecture buff, it’s worth a visit.
 It has a staggering 564 rooms & 75 staircases, plus 100 bedrooms that each have their own fireplace!
 If you enjoy history & are interested in seeing a former royal court, then check out this imposing castle.
-Rating = 7+.
+Rating = 7+

-4) Chateau de ChaHow to Plan a Visit to the Loire Valley in France, Girl Who Travels the Worldumont: Entrance Fee = 18 Euro.
-This is the steepest entrance fee in the bunch ~ but if you ask me, it’s WORTH it.
-Chateau de Chaumont is often called the “Cinderella” castle, & its location on a bluff overlooking the river is perhaps the most spectacular of all the chateaux.
-Its exaggerated, round turrets make it a highly picturesque, evocative castle.
-All rooms are furnished, & the grounds are sprawling & lovely….they really take you back in time.
+4) Chateau de ChaHow to Plan a Visit to the Loire Valley in France, Girl Who Travels the Worldumont: Chaumont has the mos expensive entrance fee ~ but if you ask me, it’s WORTH it.
+This chateau is often called the “Cinderella” castle, & its location on a bluff overlooking the river is perhaps the most spectacular of all.
+Its exaggerated, round turrets make it a highly picturesque castle that photographs very well.
+All rooms are furnished, & the grounds are lovely….they really take you back in time.
 The cafe here is very good, & the gardens require a 30-minute visit on their own.
 Rating = 9 out of 10.

-How to Plan a Visit to the Loire Valley in France, Girl Who Travels the World 5) Chateau de Chenonceau: Entrance Fee = 11 Euro.
-This is my FAVORITE castle of ALL!!
-Chenonceau is a photographer’s dream, & you have endless opportunities (& angles) to capture glorious images here.
-Its location directly over the river makes it entirely unique, & I found its gardens (on both sides of castle) the most colorful & charming of the bunch.
-Inside, all rooms are furnished, with the most unique being the long, galley room with its black & white checkered floor, that stretches over the length of the river.
+How to Plan a Visit to the Loire Valley in France, Girl Who Travels the World 5) Chateau de Chenonceau: This is my FAVORITE castle of ALL!!
+Chenonceau is a photographer’s dream, & you have endless opportunities & angles to capture here.
+Its location directly over the river makes it unique, & I found its gardens (on both sides of castle) the most charming of the bunch.
+Inside, all rooms are furnished, with the most memorable being the long, galley ballroom with its black & white checkered floor, that stretches over the river.
 In my opinion, you can’t visit the Loire Valley without visiting Chenonceau.
 Rating = 10 out of 10.

-6) Chateau de Villandry:How to Plan a Trip to the Loire Valley in France, Girl Who Travels the World Entrance Fee, Garden Only = 7 Euro.
-The main thing you need to know about Chateau de Villandry, located in the southern Loire Valley, is…..GARDENS!!!
-The inside of the chateau isn’t the main event here: but the sumptuous & incredibly-manicured gardens ARE the main event.
-It takes at least an hour to walk through all the gardens (there’s an upper & lower level), & it’s a great spot to bring a picnic lunch to, as the gardens make for a perfect setting.
-There are also picnic tables in the parking lot here, & a small cafe by the chateau entrance.
+6) Chateau de Villandry:How to Plan a Trip to the Loire Valley in France, Girl Who Travels the World The main thing you need to know about Villandry is…..GARDENS!!!
+The inside of the chateau isn’t the main event here: but the elaborate & incredibly-manicured gardens ARE.
+It takes at least an hour to walk through all the gardens, as there’s an upper & lower level.
+This is a great spot to bring a picnic lunch, as the gardens have benches sprinkled all throughout, with beautiful views galore.
+And there are picnic tables in the parking lot here, as well as a small cafe by the chateau’s entrance.
 Rating = 8+.

 I recommend visiting no more than TWO chateaux per day, so you can fully enjoy your time without feeling rushed.
-The chateaux I’ve “paired” below are located in close proximity to each other, making for easy-driving, enjoyable days.
+The chateaux I’ve “paired” below are located in close proximity to each other ~ making for easy driving.
 Our tour starts in the north, & works its way south.

 • Chateau Pairing #1 = Chateau de Chambord, & Chateau de Cheverny.
-Chambord is located north of Blois & north of Chateau de Cheverny, but both castles can easily be viewed in one day.
-Allow for more time at Chamord due to its size.
+Chambord is located north of Blois, & north of Cheverny ~ but both castles can easily be viewed in one day.
+Allow for more time at Chamord, due to its size.
 Note: Cheverny is also very close to Chateau de Blois.

 • Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travels the World, Chateau d'Usse